 A 15.06-acre municipal park on the shores of Lake Ontario, Happy Rolph’s Bird Sanctuary boasts one of Canadas most exotic collections of flowering rhododendrons.

 There is also a petting farm, which includes chickens, pigs, horses, rabbits, sheep, goats, and llamas.
 Hundreds of ducks, geese and native birds live in the sanctuary’s nearby pond.
 The pond’s inlet, sheltered by evergreens and bordered by grassy banks and willow trees, offers food and shelter for the resident waterfowl and migratory birds.

 Park Daily 7:00 am – Dusk Petting Zoo Seasonal hours Some special events are hosted at Happy Rolph’s Bird Sanctuary.
 Contact the City of St. Catharines Recreation and Community Services Department for details.

 Lakeside Park Carousel

 Home to the largest canal observation deck in Niagara, it’s the best view of ships using the Welland Canal.
-Also home to the St. Catharines Museum, and the Ontario Lacrosse Hall of Fame.
-Small admission fee applies to Museum and Hall of Fame visits, but the rest of the Centre, including parking, observation platform and our new indoor Lock View Lounge on the 2nd floor are 100% free.
+There is a small admission fee to the Museum and Hall of Fame visits, but the rest of the Centre, including parking, observation platform and the indoor Lock View Lounge on the 2nd floor are 100% free.
 Outside, enjoy picnic area, playground and Discovery Park with great information about the canal.

 Grape and Wine